-Operating Expenses
+Operating Expense

 Research and Development Expense.
 Research and development expense consists primarily of expenses for personnel engaged in the development of our SMRT technology, the design and development of our products, including the PacBio RS, SMRT Cells and reagent kits and the scientific research necessary to produce commercially viable applications of our technology.
 These expenses also include prototype-related expenditures, development equipment and supplies, facilities costs and other related overhead.
-We generally expense research and development costs as they are incurred unless we make non-refundable upfront payments for delivery of future goods or services, in which case we capitalize the payments and recognize the expense in the statement of operations when the goods or services are delivered.